 In this 25th Anniversary Year, we want to celebrate the natural and working lands around us, and just as importantly, celebrate our constituents, who have been so supportive of our work all along the way.
 We invite you to take every opportunity to get outside and enjoy nature.
 Join us all year long with fun events and catch up on our past accomplishments in our monthly newsletter.

-- 3 open space preserves available to the public year-round for hiking, mountain biking, and horseback riding and over 22,000 acres of land protected
+- Over 22,000 acres of land protected and 3 open space preserves available to the public year-round for hiking, mountain biking, and horseback riding

 - Permanent protection of habitat for 25 rare and endangered species of wildlife and plants